guaraqe/guaraqe.github.io/site/posts/2018-04-17-nix-haskell-clusters.md

 ---
 title: Running Haskell applications in clusters using Nix
+summary: Deploying Haskell applications on HPC clusters using Nix and PRoot without root access
 ---

 Haskell is my favorite programming language, and Nix my favorite way of setting up development environments for programming and running algorithms.